metamodern-design/metamodern.design/src/content/about-1.md

-Metamodern Design Limited provides web design and consulting services to clients in Pittsburgh and beyond.
+Metamodern Design provides web design and consulting services to clients in Pittsburgh and beyond.